RaptorRepack/RepackToolkit/Readme.md

 - Game repack toolkit internally testing has been closed.
 - Stable release coming in 15 january 2023.
+- If you my (Toolkit_v1.2) project files downloaded, so please renamed to "Toolkit" that's it.

 Upcoming versions
 -----------------------------------------------